 Imagine you’re a customer support agent - you’ve got multiple customers writing to you and phoning you simultaneously.
 Your prerogative is to deliver answers they need quickly and accurately while providing a fantastic customer experience.
 Now layer on the need to track each inbound help request with contextual ‘topic tags’ for each ticket.
 Different agents monitor different cases, and finding the right pairing and routing to correct personnel can make or break the customer experience.

 As your company scales, this model of customer support is broken because it asks too much of your agents.
 The goal of customer support teams is to facilitate the best end-to-end experience possible for users.
 Customer support teams can benefit from leveraging tools use machine learning and natural language processing (NLP) techniques.
-ML can use historical customer service data with keyword analysis to route incoming support tickets to the appropriate person.
+Deep learning uses artificial neural networks to develop an understanding of the different topics customers contact support teams about - helping get the corresponding ticket to the appropriate rep instantly

 For example, this technology can analyse tickets to learn why a customer needs support in the first place.
 From there, messages (tickets, social media message, even voicemails) are sent to the appropriate person.
 This means customers can bypass the frustrations associated with transferring calls to rep after rep. By making the life of the agent more simple, you help them focus on what truly matters: delivering amazing, personalised customer experiences.

 The AI would automatically identify, tag, and route incoming tickets on your customer support platform based on their corresponding category or priority.
 This removes the need to manually evaluate each inquiry and make a call on who is the most appropriate contact.
 Helping customer support representatives improve their speed and accuracy, resulting in a better customer experience.